Reminders and UpdatesNews for current clients

 Health and Safety out on the trails

-Canine Influenza outbreak winter 2018: The strain of canine influenza is particularly nasty this year and Sit Stay Sleep is requiring all dogs coming to SSS to have the new flu vaccine.
+Canine Influenza outbreak 2018: The strain of canine influenza is particularly nasty this year and Sit Stay Sleep is recommending it for all dogs coming to SSS to have the new flu vaccine.
 For more information check out dogflu.com

 Sit Stay Sleep crew